big0161/big0161/README.md

 - 👋 Hi, I’m Evan
-- 👀 I’m interested in basketball
+- 👀 I’m interested in basketball and rugby
 - 🌱 I’m currently learning everything
-- ⚡ Fun fact: 👑Basketball👑Rugby👑
+- ⚡ Fun fact: 👑Basketball🐐Rugby👑

 <!---
 big0161/big0161 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.